bitshares/dev.bitshares.works/docs/development/testnets/private_testnet.rst

 This authorizes the ``witness_node`` to produce blocks on behalf of the listed **witness-id's**, and specifies the private key needed to sign those blocks.
 Normally each witness would be on a different node, but for the purposes of this testnet, we will start out with all witnesses signing blocks on a single node.

+.. note:: It's important to activate a 2/3 majority of the witnesses defined in the genesis file.

 |